Club Smith

-Club Smith are an English electro indie band based in York and Leeds, England.
-The band currently consists of Sam Robson (vocals/guitar), Neil Clark (keyboard/backing vocals), Lee Clark (bass guitar/backing vocals).
-The band are known for their energetic live performances and have toured venues and festivals across the UK and Europe.
+Club Smith were an English electro-indie band based in York and Leeds, England, formed in September 2003 as The Hair.
+The band originally consisted of Sam Robson (vocals/guitar), Neil Clark (keyboard/backing vocals), Lee Clark (bass guitar/backing vocals) and Rich Craig (percussion), with Craig being replaced by Vijay Mistry in 2008 and later James Kenosha in 2013.
+The Hair rebranded to Club Smith in 2009 and were known for their energetic live performances and toured venues and festivals across the UK and Europe.
 The band were one of the acts featured on the BBC’s ‘introducing’ stage at the Reading and Leeds Festivals in 2010.
+Club Smith disbanded in 2016 after a one-off reunion gig with Mistry (reverting to the "Hair" moniker).